Oyekunle-Mark/quacker/README.md

 Especially the bit about a test coverage threshold.
 That requires some time investment that might be difficult to find with a busy schedule.

 While it's nice that there is a provision for asking for an extension of the submission date, I believe technical tests are best when one can meet expectation and make submission as soon as possible.

+## Requirements
+The Author met all requirements except the test threshold of 85% due to current job workloads and demands.
+Coverage was at 72% as at time of publication of this readme.

 ## Author
     Oyekunle Oloyede 😎